-At Highland Hospice we aim to support people, their families and carers, living with an advancing, life shortening illness in the Highlands to live the best possible life and to prepare for and experience the best possible death.
-By managing pain and other physical symptoms, we help make time and space for reflection, for gaining perspective and for achieving a measure of calm and tranquillity.
-Crucially, our team also offers advice with the emotional, social and spiritual issues that may arise and works with patients and loved ones at a time of transition to help them enjoy, value and commemorate life.
-By delivering and sharing our skills in our Inpatient Unit and Day Therapy Centres, in local hospitals and care homes and at home, we seek to provide our patients and their loved ones with respect, dignity and choice both during the patient’s illness and into bereavement.
+Hospice care focuses on the individual and puts the needs of them and their families at the centre of decision-making.
+By managing their pain and other physical symptoms, we help make time and space for reflection, for gaining perspective and for achieving a measure of calm.
+Crucially, our team also offers advice with the emotional, social and spiritual issues that may arise and works with patients, families and carers at a time of transition to help them enjoy, value and commemorate life.

 The idea of a hospice in the Highlands came from two determined individuals, Flora MacKay and Cecilia Bottomley.
 Whilst working as nurses at the old Culduthel Hospital in Inverness, they decided that they could and should be able to provide better care to those with a life shortening illness.
 In the spring of 1983, Flora and Cecilia brought together a committee to drive forward their vision and Highland Hospice was born.

 Less than five years later, on November 17th 1987, the first patient entered through the doors of the Day Hospice and a year after that the purpose-built Inpatient Unit opened.
 Over the next three decades, with the generous support of the Highland public, the Hospice has extended, renovated and replaced all its buildings on our riverside site in Inverness and on November 17th 2016 the first patients were welcomed to the new Highland Hospice.

 - Our adult bereavement support service was launched in 1994.

 - Our new Day Therapy and Education Centre, Netley Centre, was opened in 1999.